ishana-s/Keystone_Diversity_Supplemental/README.md

 Journal: Journal that the article was published in.
 NA indicates a book

-Community Response: The catagorey of signifcant community change caused by keystone absence/ decreased presence
+Community Response: The category of significant community change caused by keystone absence/ decreased presence

 Additional community response: Additional community chnage indicated by the authors

-Justification for keystoneness: Method that the authors used to justify a species kesytone status
+Justification for keystoneness: Method that the authors used to justify a species keystone status

-Detailed justification: subcatagorey of "Justification for keystoneness"
+Detailed justification: subcategory of "Justification for keystoneness"

-FILE: Animalia_Index.csv
+FILE: Diversity_of_keystones_index.csv

 id: Indicates an individual data point

 common_name: Species common name

 class: Species taxonomic class.
-"1" <- "Fish", "2" <- "herp", "3" <- "bird", "4" <- "mammal", "5" <- "arthropod", "6" <- "echinoderm", "7" <- "mollusc"
+"1" <- "fish", "2" <- "herp", "3" <- "bird", "4" <- "mammal", "5" <- "arthropod", "6" <- "echinoderm", "7" <- "mollusc"

-role: functional role that the keystone species performs.
+role: Functional role that the keystone species performs.
 "1" <- "consumer", "2" <- "prey", "3" <- "modifier"

 trophic_simp: Simplified keystone species trophic level.
 "1" <- "low", "2" <- "mid", "3" <- "high"